-The Barbican Shop has announced its first ever season of events with a series of talks, installations and practical workshops on the theme of making and craftsmanship.
-Curated by the Barbican’s retail team in partnership with Crafts Magazine, the event will run from the 17 March to 3 June.
+The Barbican Shop has announced its first-ever season of events with a series of talks, installations and practical workshops on the theme of making and craftsmanship.
+Curated by the Barbican’s retail team in partnership with Crafts magazine, the event will run from 17 March to 3 June.

 The season will allow visitors to explore traditional crafts with a contemporary twist, to meet the makers behind some of the shop’s favourite products, and to learn new skills in a range of workshops.